CDLUC3/merritt-docker/README.md

 # merritt-docker

+_Copyright 2019 Regents of the University of California_
+_All rights reserved_

 ## Purpose
 The purpose of this repository is to build docker images for local developer testing of the [Merritt system](https://github.com/cdluc3/mrt-doc/wiki).

 ## Dependencies
 The following dependencies are needed to build and run this repo.
 The goal is to build a version of the system that can be run entirely from Docker.

-- Access to the CDL maven repo.
+- Access to the CDL maven repo for a couple of pre-built jars
+  - TODO: build these from source in the Dockerfile
 - CDL LDAP access
 - A local maven repo build of mrt-conf jar files
-- CDL LDAP access
-- CDL Inventory DB access
+- Access to storage services

 ## Component Overview